Before the Race

-If you are interested in selling your team’s bib, finding additional runners, or want to buy a team bib, please post your message on our Relay Team Transfer Board.
+If you are interested in selling your team’s bib, finding additional runners, or want to buy a team bib, we suggest doing so via social media.
 Please note: All transactions are private between runners; the marathon staff is unable to assist with the completion of a transfer.
-For team transfer sales, we ask that all transfers take place for no more than the face value: $175 for a 2-Person Relay and $225 for a 3-5-Person Relay plus the ChronoTrack processing fee.
+For team transfer sales, we ask that all transfers take place for no more than the face value.

 I sold my team to someone else, or I bought a team from someone, now what?

 Visit the Relay Team Registration Page for detailed information on how to change team captains.
 There is no fee for team changes through the team change deadline.
 After the deadline ALL team changes must be made at Race Packet Pick-Up at the EXPO on Friday or Saturday, May 24 & 25, 2019.
 A $25 late-change fee will apply; Proceeds from this fee will be donated to the RunVermont Youth Programs.

 Can someone pick up my race packet for me at the EXPO?

 Each relay team must designate ONE registered team member to pick up the Bibs/ChronoTrack B-Tags, Ankle Timing Band, race packet, and race-shirts for the entire team.
 Photo ID is required, NO exceptions.